 Freezing Your Fellows

 Looking for a great investment in dire times?
-Our national fertility organization just declared that the technique of freezing a woman’s eggs now safe and effective.
+Our national fertility organization just declared that the technique of freezing a woman’s eggs is now safe and effective.

 Banking fertilized eggs or embryos after IVF procedures has been de rigueur for three decades.
 However, freezing unfertilized eggs from the ovaries of young women to maintain fertility later in life is a relatively recent concept, but one that is now routine clinical practice and no longer experimental.
 Advice for surviving the upcoming fiscal cliff?
-Invest in commodities: save eggs not money.
+Invest in commodities: save eggs, not money.

 What About Sperm?